fanglab/nanodisco/docs/commands_details.rst

 **Output:**

-* Default is number of chunks in the reference genome
+* Default is the number of chunks in the reference genome
 * With ``-t``, index of the first and last chunk to process for the targeted region

 .. _difference: